musadabra/Laravel-Rooah-CRUD/README.md

 ## REPOSITORY AND SUBFOLDERS
-In this repository we have the FRONT END AND BACKEND folders the FRONT-END is built with Vue js, the from end is two implementations, one of Minimun viable product and a full product the full scale product is not completely implemented as time would'nt permit, and its not the primary task.
+In this repository we have the FRONT END AND BACKEND folders the FRONT-END is built with Vue js, the front end is two implementations( Vue-to-do-MVP, To-Do-vue ), one of Minimun viable product and a full product the full scale product is not completely implemented as time would'nt permit, and its not the primary task.

 # Database model